 In recent years, a wide range of public, non-profit, and private actors have brought renewed attention to this concept, particularly its viability in the United States and other developed countries.
 The impact of a universal basic income is multi-dimensional—it can affect one’s consumption, work, physical and mental health, education and social relationships.
 It also has wide-reaching macroeconomic effects, potentially impacting economic growth, labor market outcomes and public finance.

 We present here a list of papers and articles which touch on the various effects of and considerations behind designing and implementing a universal basic income.
-The pilots discussed in these paper usually fulfill (or come close to fulfilling) all three criteria of being a universal basic income.
-They vary by location and size, but taken together, these papers present some of the preliminary reported effects of a basic income.
+The pilots discussed in these papers usually fulfill (or come close to fulfilling) all three criteria of being a universal basic income.
+They vary by location and size, but taken together, these papers present some of the preliminary reported effects of a Basic Income.